G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

 Here, $d_3$ represents the dimensionality of latent representations.
 Later, in the reconstruction task, this module applies derived features $\mathbf{Z}$ to reconstruct the adjacency matrix $\hat{\mathbf{E}}^r$.

-where $\opn{Sigmoid} (\cdot)$ limits the magnitude of elements within reconstructed adjacency matrix $\check{\mathbf{E}}^r$ to $[0, 1]$.
+where $\opn{Sigmoid} (\cdot)$ limits the magnitude of elements within the reconstructed adjacency matrix $\check{\mathbf{E}}^r$ to $[0, 1]^{m \times m}$.
 Assuming the existence of $Q$ clusters among clients, the module uses the matrix $\mathbf{Q} \in \mathbb{R}^{Q \times d_3}$ to represent clustering centroids.
-To address the challenge initially mentioned, Eq.~\eqref{eq:clustering} calculates the similarity between embedding features and clustering centers.
+To address the challenge initially mentioned, Eq.~\eqref{eq:clustering} calculates the similarity between latent representations and clustering centers.

-where $\mathbf{P} \in [0, 1]$ is the soft clustering assignment matrix, $\mathbf{Z}_i$ is the $i$-th row of latent presentations $\mathbf{Z}$, and $\mathbf{Q}_j$ is the $j$-th row of the matrix $\mathbf{Q}$ (i.e., the $j$-th clustering center).
+where $\mathbf{P} \in [0, 1]^{m \times Q}$ is the soft clustering assignment matrix, $\mathbf{Z}_i$ is the $i$-th row of latent presentations $\mathbf{Z}$, and $\mathbf{Q}_j$ is the $j$-th row of the matrix $\mathbf{Q}$ (i.e., the $j$-th clustering center).
 The cluster to which the $i$-th client of chosen clients $\mathcal{C}_m$ belongs is determined by $p_i = \opn{arg \; max}_{j \in \{1, \cdots, Q\}} (\mathbf{P}_{i, j})$.
 The hard clustering assignment can be formulated as follows:

 Note that, while $Q$ is pre-defined, Eq.~\eqref{eq:hard_assignment} shows the possibility of certain clusters having no clients.

 \textbf{Loss Functions}.
 For the reconstruction task, a loss function $L_{\opn{rec}}$ is introduced to minimize the discrepancy between the original adjacency matrix $\hat{\mathbf{E}}^r$ and the reconstructed one $\check{\mathbf{E}}^r$: